 PUBLISHED WORKS & STAGED READINGS

-Meet Me by the River in All the Women in My Family Sing, edited by Deborah Santana (forthcoming anthology January 30, 2018)
+Meet Me by the River in All the Women in My Family Sing: Women Write the World – Essays on Equality, Justice, and Freedom, edited by Deborah Santana (January 30, 2018)

 Intergenerational Family Recipes Should Never Be Lost, 1st Place Winner, Intergeneration Month 2016 Story Contest (December 2016)